 More and more companies are looking into expanding their businesses into the People’s Republic of China (PRC) – and with good reason.
 With China’s growing population and rising standard of living, it is a huge market for goods and services.

 As businesses expand into China, financial transactions and acquisitions will increasingly involve Chinese companies.
-With respect to due diligence, it is important to understand what is realistically available on the public record in China.
+With respect to due diligence and Chinese company verification, it is important to understand what is realistically available on the public record in China.

 Can I Get a Certificate of Good Standing in China?

 There is no exact equivalent in China to a U.S. Certificate of Good Standing, a certificate issued by the Secretary of State or similar state filing office that attests to the company’s registration and continued existence.
-But it is possible to obtain ‘Registration Data’ from either the online database of National Enterprise Credit Information Publicity System (NECIPS) or a local State Administration of Industry and Commerce (SAIC).
+But, to check a Chinese company registration, it is possible to obtain ‘Registration Data’ from either the online database of National Enterprise Credit Information Publicity System (NECIPS) or a local State Administration of Industry and Commerce (SAIC).

-Registration data in NECIPS usually includes the following basic information about a given company, among others:
+Registration data in NECIPS usually includes the following basic information and documents to register a company in China:

 - Entity name, type, status, address and business scope.

 - Registered capital.

 - History of any abnormal company status (e.g. being subject to administrative punishment or having a serious credibility issue).